-When the compile time option -Wuninitialized is used, the compiler flags variables that may be uninitialized.
+When the compile time options -Wuninitialized -O are used, the compiler will flag variables that may be uninitialized.

 3.3.2.
 Enumeration Types

 Enumeration types are supported as defined in the Ada 95 Reference Manual.
 Additional code and read-only data are generated to support the attributes 'Image, 'Pos and 'Val.